iamsumitkumar64/iamsumitkumar64/README.md

 ## 🎨 Hobbies & Interests

-- 🍳 Cooking unique and creative dishes
+- 🍳 Cooking Unique And Creative Dishes
-- 🎬 Watching motivational and insightful films
+- 🎬 Watching Sci-Fi And Insightful Movies
-- 🏸 Playing badminton
+- 🏸 Playing Badminton
-- 🎮 Casual and competitive gaming
+- 🎮 Casual And Competitive Gaming

 ---

 ## 🌟 Favorite Quotes

-> “The only way to do great work is to love what you do.” – Steve Jobs
+> “The Only Way To Do Great Work Is To Love What You Do.” – Steve Jobs
-> “Success is not the key to happiness.
-Happiness is the key to success.” – Albert Schweitzer
+> “Success Is Not The Key To Happiness.
+Happiness Is The Key To Success.” – Albert Schweitzer

 ---

 <p align="center">
-  ✨ <strong>Thanks for visiting!</strong> Let’s build something amazing together. 🚀
+  ✨ <strong>Thanks For Visiting!</strong> Let’s Build Something Amazing Together. 🚀
 </p>